The Benjamin Royal Sonesta New York: Upper stories

 On the upper stories of the Lexington Avenue and 50th Street elevations, each of the outer bays has one window per floor, while the center bays each have two windows per floor.
 On the third story, the center bays have terracotta frames and are separated by mullions with terracotta decoration, while the outer bays contain corbels that depict warriors' heads.
 The fourth-story windows contain corbel tables, as well as spandrel panels with rosettes and plaques, beneath their window sills.
 At the fifth story, a band course runs horizontally across the facade; it contains spandrel panels with roundels, in addition to a carved window sill beneath each fifth-story window.

 The windows on the 14th story are designed similarly to an arcade, with three arched windows per bay; each of the windows contains columns and imposts that are topped by curved lintels.
-The spandrel panels above the 14th story contain rosettes, and the center bays also have balconettes with corbel tables.
+The spandrel panels above the 14th story contain rosettes, and the center bays have balconettes with corbel tables.
 The outer windows on the 15th and 16th stories contain terracotta frames and are flanked by ornamental piers that contain carvings of pelicans.
 The center bays at the 15th story have flat-headed windows with ornate frames, in addition to lintels with rosettes, while the outer bays contain balconies with cartouches and spandrel panels with balustrades.
-At the 16th story, the center windows are also designed like arcades, with columns, imposts, and curved windows.
+At the 16th story, the center windows are designed like arcades, with columns, imposts, and curved windows.
 On the 17th through 19th stories, the windows in the center bays contain terracotta frames, balconettes, and spandrels with rosettes.
-In addition, the 17th-story contains niches with pelicans and finials, and the 19th story contains terraces sheltered by porticos.
+In addition, the 17th story contains niches with pelicans and finials, and the 19th story contains terraces sheltered by porticos.
 The 19th-story terraces on 50th Street contain balconettes with rosettes, while those on Lexington Avenue contain niches with pelicans.

 On both the Lexington Avenue and 50th Street elevations, the 20th story contains a bay that is angled away from the rest of the facade; this bay contains arcaded windows, balconettes, and corbel tables.
 Both elevations have arcaded windows on two additional stories, which contain balconettes.
 These arcaded windows are located on the 22nd and 24th stories of the 50th Street elevation and on the 22nd and 25th stories of the Lexington Avenue elevation.
-The top levels have setbacks with crenelation, and the 50th Street elevation also contains a chimney with ornamental cap.
+The top levels have setbacks with crenelation, and the 50th Street elevation contains a chimney with ornamental cap.